Basic Approach

 The Group has put in place a re-employment system for employees who have the desire and motivation to continue working after mandatory retirement.
 This system provides these employees with further opportunities to share their valuable knowledge, skills, and experience with the company.

-• Data from ENEOS Holdings and principal operating companies.
+- Data from ENEOS Holdings and principal operating companies (ENEOS, ENEOS Xplora, JX Advanced Metals).

 Promoting the Active Participation of Senior Employees

-Senior personnel with a wealth of knowledge and experience are invaluable resources for transforming and improving our base businesses in accordance with the third Medium-Term Management Plan.
+Senior personnel with a wealth of knowledge and experience play an invaluable role in transforming and improving our base businesses in accordance with the third Medium-Term Management Plan.
 Retaining human resources is becoming increasingly critical, and as part of these efforts we have developed a system that enables more active participation by senior employees.

 ENEOS ensures appropriate treatment of employees rehired after mandatory retirement through a system in which ranking (grade) and salary are based on the magnitude of the role they play in our operations.
-We expect many of these rehired retirees to fulfill roles equivalent to those of the current generation of managers, and have accordingly established a new role grade equivalent to the manager level.
+Even after reemployment, we expect many of these rehired retirees to fulfill roles equivalent to those of the current generation of managers, and have accordingly established a new role grade equivalent to the manager level.

-JX Nippon Oil & Gas Exploration has applied the same system as the one for its current employees, which has eliminated imbalances in job responsibilities and treatment.
+ENEOS Xplora has applied the same system as the one for its general employees, which has eliminated imbalances in job responsibilities and treatment.

-JX Metals raised the mandatory retirement age from 60 to 65 and applies the same salary increases and promotion system for rehired retirees as it does for general employees.
+In October 2022, JX Advanced Metals raised the mandatory retirement age from 60 to 65 and applies the same salary increases and promotion system for rehired retirees as it does for general employees.

 Creation of Local Jobs